lyteword/chspurgeon-tod/volume-4/psalm-101.md

 1\.
 In selecting our sphere of duty.

 2\.
-In timing, :arranging, and balancing duties.
+In timing, : arranging, and balancing duties.

 3\.
 In managing others according to their tempers.